 Like many other mythological creatures, the Snallygaster had an enemy known as Dwayyo, and these two had many vicious encounters.

 What Was Really Behind The Snallygaster Sightings?

-The Snallygaster would most likely have remained in the realm of mythology, but at the beginning of 1900, Marylanders started to report sightings of a shape-shifting, mammoth winged creature near South Mountain.
+The Snallygaster would most likely have remained in the realm of mythology.
+Still, at the beginning of 1900, Marylanders started to report sightings of a shape-shifting, mammoth winged creature near South Mountain.

 Local newspapers ran stories drawn from the Snallygaster mythos well into the early 1950s.

 Though the description of the winged creature varied, everyone was convinced they had spotted the evil Snallygaster.